 I started manual pinning as a way to combat the new changes on Pinterest.
 I was using Tailwind really successfully up until recently when things changed, as they did for everyone.

 I love Tailwind and it took me ages to decide to pull the pin.
-I’ve kept my account there and depending on what happens with Pinterest, I may reactivate it in the future, I still want to get the benefit of all the pins I’ve added to my favourite Tailwind Tribes and I want to keep my analytics.
+I’ve kept my account there and depending on what happens with Pinterest, I may reactivate it in the future, I still want to get the benefit of all the pins I’ve added to my favourite Tailwind Communities and I want to keep my analytics.

 So, the account stays.
 I just lost the ability to schedule by dropping my monthly upgrade.

-I now do two things differently.
+I now do two things differently though.
 I’ll tell you what these are and the reasoning behind this decision below.

 Why I chose manual pinning